 The Darkfield sensor offers high accuracy in tracking up to 4000 DPI.
 The Logitech Flow feature also enables users to connect the mouse to three different devices at the same time, so that you can move seamlessly, copy, paste files easily.
 Connectivity is through Bluetooth or through the Logitech Unifying USB receiver.

 It can truly enhance productivity.
-For instance, you can edit videos in one device, reply to emails in another computer and even play a game in the third without switching the mouse.
+For instance, you can edit videos on one device, reply to emails on another computer and even play a game in the third without switching the mouse.
 The battery life is also excellent averaging about 70 days.
 This is a rechargeable battery of 500 mAh.

 Who Should Buy it:

-- Ultimate option for photo editors and productivity purposes, as it can capably and efficiently transform creativity of all kinds.
+- The ultimate option for photo editors and productivity purposes, as it can capably and efficiently transform creativity of all kinds.

 - Those who are looking for high customizations and personalization of buttons for productivity and excellent tracking accuracy.

 - Suitable to meet demanding productivity tasks, like word processing; web surfing; processing images; videos; graphic designing, and so on.